andreafabrizi/DNSProxy/README.md

 (OPTIONAL) - For the time being, services are hard-coded into dnsp-h2 server.
 Reconfigure and compile again.
 See APPENDIX E for extensive list of providers.
 #### STEP 0.
 Configure an HTTPS MITM proxy
-For debug or caching reasons you may want to configure an SSL MITM intercepting proxy as charles or burp
+(OPTIONAL) - For debug or caching reasons you may want to configure an SSL MITM intercepting proxy as charles or burp proxies.
 #### STEP 1.
 Start *dnsp-h2* server
-Invoke *dnsp-h2* and start answering DNS queries on the given UDP & TPC port.
+Run *dnsp-h2* and start responding to DNS queries on the given UDP & TCP port.
 ```bash
 # Run DNSProxy with standard Google & Cloudflare DoH resolvers.
 Surf anonymously in the simplest direct mode
 dnsp-h2 -Q -p 53